In this photo, taken on the ground floor of the Mondo Beat premises,

-The sixth issue of Mondo Beat magazine appeared at the height of the Movement's history, during the Barbonia City time, when the Free Speech Movement in Berkeley and the Provo Movement in Amsterdam were in decline and the youths of the Mondo Beat Movement opened up the scenarios of the Contestation in Milan.
+The sixth issue of Mondo Beat magazine appeared during the Barbonia City time, at the heights of Mondo Beat story, when the Free Speech Movement in Berkeley and the Provo Movement in Amsterdam were in decline and the youths of the Mondo Beat Movement opened up the scenarios of the Contestation in Milan.

-Barbonia City lasted from May 1, 1967, the day when its campsite opened, to June 12, when it was destroyed by the military, but the long wave of sexual liberation it aroused would have reached all of Italy.
-Italians, who had been sexually repressed, especially Italian women, from this wave would emerge among the most sexually liberated people in the world and such would have remained.
+Barbonia City lasted from May 1, 1967, i.e. the day when its campsite opened, to June 12, when it was destroyed by the military, but the long wave of sexual liberation it aroused reached all of Italy and the Italians, who had been sexually repressed, especially the women, from this wave would emerge among the most sexually liberated people in the world and such would have remained.

 This cover was prepared by Melchiorre Gerbino with slogans which had marked the path of the Mondo Beat Movement.
 Some of these slogans are puns and can be understood only by readers who are familiar with the Italian language, of the others, there is here the translation into English: